ABAT® Supervision Requirements

 Supervisor Eligibility Requirements

-Supervisors must complete QABA’s required supervisory coursework before providing supervision of ABATs.
+Supervisors must complete QABA’s required coursework (QBA and QASP-S credentials require this coursework before certification) before providing supervision of ABATs.
 All supervisors must possess current credentials and fulfilled the requirements as outlined in the candidate handbooks on the QABA website.